kswope/auto-reload-brunch/README.md

 # auto-reload-brunch-express

-Hack of auto-reload-brunch that adds the functionality of running an express app with 'hot reloading' and browser reloading.
+Hack of auto-reload-brunch that adds the functionality of running an express app with 'hot reloading' and corresponding browser reloading.
 In other words, you don't need nodemon and the browser is refreshed automatically.

 Be sure to run brunch without --server option